simgrid/simgrid/docs/source/Installing_SimGrid.rst

    Our build system often gets mixed up if you change something on your machine after the build configuration.
 For example, if SimGrid fails to detect your fortran compiler, it is not enough to install a fortran compiler.
-You also need to clean every Cmake files, such as ``CMakeCache.txt``.
+You also need to delete all Cmake files, such as ``CMakeCache.txt``.
 Since Cmake also generates some files in the tree, you may need to wipe out your complete tree and start with a fresh one when you install new dependencies.